anikristo/LearnedSort/README.md

 # Learned Sort
-The official repository for Learned Sort, a model-enhanced sorting algorithm that was published in [The Case for a Learned Sorting Algorithm](#TODO).
+The official repository for Learned Sort, a model-enhanced sorting algorithm that was published in [The Case of a Learned Sorting Algorithm](#TODO).

 This repository contains:
 - The Learned Sort algorithm under `lib/learned_sort.hh`